 Assisted acquisitions are those relationships between a requesting agency and servicing agency in which the servicing agency performs all or part of the contract award and administration functions on behalf of the requesting agency.
 All assisted acquisitions must be supported by an interagency agreement.
-This section addresses the content and activities for assisted acquisitions, regardless of DOC's role (requesting agency or servicing agency).
+This section addresses the content and activities for assisted acquisitions, regardless of the Department of Commerce's role (requesting agency or servicing agency).